acoustid/acoustid-server/acoustid/web/pages/applications.md

 On this page you can find a selection of applications that use AcoustID.
 This is not a complete list.

-If you have created an application that use AcoustID and would like to be listed here, please [contact us](/contact).
+If you have created an application that uses AcoustID and would like to be listed here, please [contact us](/contact).

 ### MusicBrainz Picard